 Rebecca Cordis Haswell Clarke (1801-1883) was born in Charlestown, Mass. to Capt.
 Robert Haswell and Mary Cordis Haswell.
 After Rebecca's father left the U.S. Navy for the merchant marine service, he was lost at sea in 1802, and her mother married John Lemist of Roxbury in 1810.
 Rebecca married John Jones Clarke in May 1830, and their children were Mary Lemist Clarke (1831-1904) and Haswell Cordis Clarke (1842-1901).

 Edward Cummings (1861-1926) was born in Colebrook, New Hampshire to Edward Norris Cummings and Lucretia Frances Merrill Cummings.
-Edward studied both religion and sociology at Harvard, and in 1887 received a Harvard fellowship to study labor relations Europe.
+Edward studied both religion and sociology at Harvard and, in 1887, received a Harvard fellowship to study labor relations Europe.
 In 1891, he became an instructor of sociology at Harvard, rising to assistant professor in 1893, and in Oct.
 1900 he was installed as Edward Everett Hale's successor at South Congregational Church (Unitarian).
-Cummings sat on the Mayor's Advisory Committee on Penal Aspects of Drunkenness; served as a director of the Massachusetts Prison Assoc., the Watch and Ward Society, the Industrial Aid Society, Boston Associated Charities, Massachusetts Prison Assoc., and the Hale House Social Settlement; as vice-president of the Benevolent Fraternity of Churches; as president of the Massachusetts Assoc. for Promoting the Interests of the Adult Blind and the Massachusetts Civic League; and as chairman of the Theodore Parker Memorial and the Russian Famine Relief Committee of Boston.
-Cummings became a trustee of the World Peace Foundation in 1910, and in 1916 he became its General Secretary.
+Cummings sat on the Mayor's Advisory Committee on Penal Aspects of Drunkenness; served as a director of the Massachusetts Prison Association, the Watch and Ward Society, the Industrial Aid Society, Boston Associated Charities, the Massachusetts Prison Association, and the Hale House Social Settlement; as vice-president of the Benevolent Fraternity of Churches; as president of the Massachusetts Association for Promoting the Interests of the Adult Blind and the Massachusetts Civic League; and as chairman of the Theodore Parker Memorial and the Russian Famine Relief Committee of Boston.
+Cummings became a trustee of the World Peace Foundation in 1910, and in 1916 he became its general secretary.
 Cummings married Rebecca Haswell Clarke in June 1891, and their children were Edward Estlin Cummings (1894-1962) and Elizabeth Frances Cummings (Qualey) (1902-1980).
 The family lived in Cambridge, Mass. and at Joy Farm in Silver Lake, New Hampshire.
 Cummings died in a car accident in December 1926.

 Jane (Jennie) Cummings (1862-1951) was the daughter of Edward Norris Cummings and Lucretia Merrill Cummings.
 Although she had planned to attend college and study medicine, she helped with her father's business in Lynn, Mass. and took care of her mother, whose health was poor.
 After her father's death, she and her mother lived with her brother Edward Cummings and his family in Cambridge.
 She took an active part in her brother's ministry at South Congregational Church in Boston.
 Jennie never married.